All Episodes

 Boehner is playing chess here.

-I I know that I know that Obama is counting on the Republicans saying no to this.
+Because I know that Obama is counting on the Republicans saying no to this.

-Oh my god, why are we talking about wanting to work with this guy?
+Oh, my God, why are we talking about wanting to work with this guy?

-Oh, we want this guy is stopped.
+All we want is guy is stopped.

-Anyway, I gotta take a break.
+Anyway, I got to take a break.

 We'll continue with much more here on the EIB network.